April Tours

 Is it possible to explore ice caves in April?

-The ice cave season typically ends in March, so many caves might not be accessible in April due to safety concerns.
-Always consult with tour operators about current conditions.
+The season for ice cave tours in Iceland typically ends in March, so many caves might not be accessible in April due to ice melts.
+Always consult with tour operators for the latest information on ice caving in Iceland.

 Are there any special events or festivals in April?